Hoda Saber: Arrests

-Hunger Strike and Death
+Hunger strike and death

 On 2 June 2011, Saber and another nationalist-religious figure, Amir Khosrow Dalirsani, stopped eating food and later stopped drinking water to protest "the conditions that led to the death of Haleh Sahabi", and the government's crackdown against protesters.
 Saber was in imprisoned in Ward 350 of Evin Prison at the time.
 According to Muhammad Sahimi, eyewitnesses have said that during the six hours between the time he first complained of chest pain early Friday morning and when he was finally taken for medical treatment, Saber was screaming loudly in agony, but prison staff paid no attention to him.
 According to Melli Mazhabi, Saber's cellmates announced their readiness to testify in any court as to how his condition and cries were ignored.

 Saber died of a heart attack at Tehran's Modarres Hospital on 10 June 2011, aged 52.
-He was brought to the hospital for surgery to open up his clogged arteries, but the hunger strike had damaged his heart and prevented a successful surgery.
-Saber's wife, Farideh Jamshidi, told the Guardian: "My husband died two days ago, but we were unaware of his death until today when someone in the hospital informed one of our friends."
-Farideh Jamshidi, Saber's wife, has been loudly demanding that the hospital turn the body of her husband over to her.
-His corpse has reportedly been taken to the morgue for an autopsy.
-Eyewitnesses have said that during the six hours between the time he first complained of chest pain early Friday morning and when he was finally taken for medical treatment, Saber was screaming loudly in agony, but prison staff paid no attention to him.
+He was brought to the hospital for surgery to open his clogged arteries, but the hunger strike had damaged his heart and prevented a successful surgery.
+Saber's wife, Farideh Jamshidi, told The Guardian: "My husband died two days ago, but we were unaware of his death until today when someone in the hospital informed one of our friends."
+Jamshidi demanded that the hospital turn the body of her husband over to her, as his corpse had reportedly been taken to the morgue for an autopsy.
+Eyewitnesses said that during the six hours between the time he first complained of chest pain early Friday morning and when he was finally taken for medical treatment, Saber was screaming loudly in agony, but prison staff paid no attention to him.
 According to Melli Mazhabi, the website of the Nationalist-Religious Coalition, Saber's cellmates announced their readiness to testify in any court as to how his condition and cries were ignored.